edumardo/DifferentialSteering/README.md

 ## Using the library
 In [examples/differentialSteringSingleJoystick.ino](examples/differentialSteringSingleJoystick.ino) yo can see the library in action.

-First, initialize a *DifferentialSteering* object with the proper pivot limit:
+First, initialize a *DifferentialSteering* object with the proper pivot limit and a custom range if applies:
 ```
     int fPivYLimit = 32;
+    int customRange = 255;
     DifferentialSteering DiffSteer;

     void setup () {
-        DiffSteer.begin(fPivYLimit);
+        DiffSteer.begin(fPivYLimit, customRange);
 ```
 Then, compute differential steering with the joystick outputs.
 Keep in mind that the inputs of *computeMotors* method have to be mapped to [-127, 127]:
 ```